-A Technical SEO Guide to Lighthouse Performance Metrics
+A Technical SEO Guide To Lighthouse Performance Metrics

 First Input Delay, the field data equivalent to TBT, has different thresholds.

-Long Tasks & Total Blocking Time
+Long Tasks And Total Blocking Time

-TBT measures long tasks—those taking longer than 50ms.
+TBT measures long tasks – those taking longer than 50ms.

-When a browser loads your site, there is essentially a single line queue of scripts waiting to be executing.
+When a browser loads your site, there is essentially a single line queue of scripts waiting to be executed.

 Any input from the user has to go into that same queue.